scramjetorg/transform-hub/packages/utility/README.md

 # `@scramjet/utility`

 This package is part of [Scramjet Transform Hub](https://www.npmjs.org/package/@scramjet/sth).
-The package holds utility functions used in places around Scramjet Tranform Hub.
+The package holds utility functions used in places around Scramjet Transform Hub.

 This package includes **domain agnostic** utility **functions**, meaning there shouldn't be any business use-case specific code here.
 It's important since a package like this one tends to be a very common dependency for other packages.
 Ideally functions from this package should be written once, well tested and never changed.